-Delivered throughout Victoria, and linked to the Victorian Curriculum, this program equips upper primary children with the skills to identify and solve real problems facing their community through creative and collaborative projects.
+Delivered throughout Victoria and linked to the Victorian Curriculum, this program equips upper primary children with the skills to identify and solve real problems facing their community through creative and collaborative projects.

-The Kids as Catalyst: Intensive was delivered in Eaglehawk Primary and Kinglake Primary in April 2019.
+Bootcamp was delivered in Eaglehawk Primary and Kinglake Primary in April 2019.
 It will delivered in Willowmavin Primary in June 2019.

 For more information and to find out how to have it delivered in your school, contact Kids Thrive: